 - “Stagger” your vitamin and OTC ingestion.
 For example, if you take a daily Vitamin C and magnesium supplement, wait a few hours before or after taking your OTC drugs.

-Urgent Care + Over the Counter Medication: The Banner Urgent Care Advantage
+Urgent Care + Over the Counter Medication: The Urgent Care Extra Advantage

 Urgent Care Extra recently launched an over-the-counter medication program, and it has become an integral part of our mission to give area residents the best possible healthcare, for immediate needs and long-term “maintenance” care.